GovernmentHack/resume-site/README.md

 - drag and droppable windows
 - ability to make new text files and folders
 - text files are editable and savable
-- import resume files from this git repository (or don't, I'm not trying to foce them on you)
+- import resume files from this git repository (or don't, I'm not trying to force them on you)

 ## Issues